+'''

-User Configuration\Policies\Administrative Templates\Windows Components\Attachment Manager\Do not preserve zone information in file attachments
+User Configuration\Policies\Administrative Templates\Windows

+Components\Attachment Manager\Do not preserve zone information in file

+attachments

+'''

-Note: This Group Policy path is provided by the Group Policy template AttachmentManager.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+AttachmentManager.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

 Disabled.
 (Windows marks file attachments with their zone information.)